luiscoco/CRUD_Sample1_spring-boot-mysql-server/README.md

-# Spring Boot JPA MySQL - Building Rest CRUD API example
+# Spring Boot JPA MySQL - Building Rest CRUD

 For more information about this example visit this web page: https://www.bezkoder.com/spring-boot-angular-17-mysql/